 - a.
 The various types and degrees of the courts shall be regulated by law, and the law shall state their functions and jurisdiction. - b.
-The jurisdiction of military courts shall be confined to military offences committed by members of the Defence Force, the National Guard, and the Security Forces.
-It does not extend to other persons except when martial law is declared and within the bounds prescribed by law.
+The law shall regulate the military judiciary and define its competencies in the Bahrain Defense Force, the National Guard, and the General Security Forces.